buzzcola3/debugGlass/README.md

 # DebugGlass

-DebugGlass is a drop-in Dear ImGui overlay that boots in its own thread so you can instrument any native app quickly.
-The repository also doubles as a cross-platform Bazel + Zig toolchain playground, demonstrating hermetic builds for Linux/macOS/Windows without relying on host compilers.
+DebugGlass is a Dear ImGui overlay that runs on a dedicated thread so native applications can expose runtime telemetry without blocking their main loop.
+This repository also documents a cross-platform Bazel + Zig toolchain configuration for hermetic builds on Linux, macOS, and Windows.

 ## Prerequisites
 - Bazel 8+ with Bzlmod enabled (default)